whatsfordinner/snacks_api/README.md

 * Try and put snacks into their drawers

 If the user gets a `HTTP 401` they'll try and create a new JWT and attempt the task again.
 Once loadtesting is complete you'll see output showing the statistics of the test.

+A pre-configured Grafana dashboard will show API performance statistics

 ## Prometheus Metrics